*Acam receives commission from the suppliers.

 Car loans in Denmark

-For a car loan collateral for the loan exists in the car.
-But as the car concurrently loses value the collateral for the loan provider naturally becomes worse in time.
+For a car loan collateral exists in the car.
+But as the car concurrently loses value the collateral for the loan provider naturally becomes weaker in time.
 This is why the interest rate for this kind of loan is higher than for mortgage.

 This is the main reason for the very cheap mortgage loan possibilities in Denmark.
 It is a secured loan with direct security in the leveraged property.
 So a collateralized loan obligation with a very low risk of losing money for the borrower.